radiantlogic-v8/documentation-new/home-pages/01-knowledge.md

 description: knowledge
 ---

-# Welcome to the Radiant Logic Identity Data Platform!
+# Welcome to Radiant Logic's RadiantOne Identity Data Platform!

 Harness your identity data with intelligent integration to drive better business outcomes, improve security and compliance posture, increase speed-to-market, and more.
 Browse below to learn more about the products that comprise Identity Data Management and link to the user guides to help get you started.

-## Identity Data Platform
+## RadiantOne Identity Data Platform

 <section>